Constitution and Bylaws

 Section 1: Constitutional Officers

-A. There shall be elected at an annual convention every two (2) years a president, a first vice-president, a second vice-president, a secretary, a treasurer, and one representative for the members at large, each to serve a term of two (2) years.
+A. There shall be elected at the annual conference and convention every even numbered year a president, a first vice-president, a second vice-president, a secretary, a treasurer, and one representative for the members at large, each to serve a term of two (2) years.
 Constitutional officers and the above-mentioned representative, with the exception of the secretary and the treasurer, shall not serve for more than two (2) consecutive terms in the same office.
-The terms of these officers shall begin on the following January after the election.
+The newly elected Officers and directors shall assume their duties at the close of the conference and convention at which they are elected.

-B. These officers shall be elected by a majority vote of the members who are present and voting.
+C. These officers shall be elected by a majority vote of the members who are present and voting.
 If a nominee does not receive a majority on the first ballot, there shall be a run-off between the two (2) candidates who have received the greatest number of votes.
-Voting shall be by standing vote unless otherwise designated by a majority of the members who are present and voting.
-The president and all vice-presidents shall be legally blind.
-Officers shall perform the duties assigned to them as specified in the GCB Constitution and Bylaws.
+The president and both vice-presidents shall be legally blind.

 Section 2: President Emeritus